pure100kim/ERCF_Filament_Cutting_MOD/README.md

 **4. Assemble**

-It is important teflon tube shape becase To ensure that the filament fits properly, it is necessary to shape it.
+It is important teflon tube shape becase To ensure that the filament fits properly, it is necessary to Trumpet shape it.

 ![Image of ERCF Toolheadsensor](https://github.com/pure100kim/ERCF_Filament_Cutting_MOD/blob/main/Photos/ERCF_teflon_tube_shape.jpg)